Simona Pop: Career

 In the 2012–13 season Pop received a bronze team medal in the Saint-Maur World Cup, then a silver medal in the European Champion Clubs' Cup with CSA Steaua.
-She ranked 16th in the European Championships in Zagreb, but won a silver medal in the team event.
+She ranked 16th at the European Championships in Zagreb, but won a silver medal in the team event.
 She made it to the semi-finals in the 2013 Summer Universiade in Kazan, but was defeated by China's Sun Yiwen and took a bronze medal.
 At the 2013 World Championships in Budapest, she went past European silver medal Francesca Quondamcarlo, but was stopped in the table of 32 by Courtney Hurley of the United States.
-In the team event, Romania was defeated in semi-finals by Russia, and competed against France in the match for the third place.
-Entering her last leg on a 21–24 score for France, Pop equalised 25-25 against Auriane Mallo, allowing team captain Ana Brânză to win the match.
-Pop finished the season No.26 in World rankings, a career best as of 2014.
+In the team event, Romania was defeated in the semi-finals by Russia, and competed against France in the match for the third place.
+Entering her last leg on a 21–24 score for France, Pop equalised 25–25 against Auriane Mallo, allowing team captain Ana Brânză to win the match.
+Pop finished the season at No. 26 in world rankings, a career best as of 2014.

 In the 2013–14 season, Pop took a gold team medal at the Doha World Cup.
 At the European Championships she ceded in the first round to France's Joséphine Jacques-André-Coquin, who eventually won a bronze medal.
 In the team event, Romania easily prevailed over Ukraine, Pop being the main points contributor to the match.
 They had a tighter victory against Italy in the semi-final.
 In the final they met No.1 seed Russia.
 Pop was the first Romanian to win her bout against the Russians, allowing Brânză to equalize, then Gherman to close the match on a Romania victory.
 At the World Championships in Kazan, Pop was defeated by Auriane Mallo in the preliminary table of 64.
 In the team event, Romania was stopped in the quarter-finals by Italy and finished 5th after the placement rounds.

 The 2014–15 season saw the return to competition in early 2015 of Anca Măroiu and Loredana Dinu.
 Pop kept however her place as Romanian No.3 thanks to a solid team performance, especially at the Buenos Aires World Cup where she posted a +14 total in the semi-finals against Russia and defeated Tatiana Logunova 8–0 in the eighth relay.
 In May, she won her first national championship after defeating teammate Anca Măroiu.
 In early June, she reached the semifinals at the 2015 European Championships, where she lost to reigning world champion Rossella Fiamingo, and came away with a bronze medal.

 Pop competed for Romania at the 2016 Summer Olympics in both the individual and team events.
 In the women's épée individual event, she was defeated by Leonora Mackinnon of Canada in the first round.
 The Romanian team won gold in the women's épée team event.
 Pop was the flag bearer for Romania during the closing ceremony.